 \section{Interacting QH Edge Hamiltonian}

-Consider the situation of a bi-layer interacting \qh system with filling fractions $\nu_{1}$ and $\nu_{2}$ on the two layers as depicted in Fig.~\ref{fig:bylayer_FQH}.
-To begin with, we consider repulsive density-density interactions between the edges such that it poses a symmetric situation about the junction and is parametrized by $\alpha$, $\beta$ and $\gamma$, where $\alpha$ is the interaction between the counter-propagating edge states in the same \qh states (intra-layer interaction), $\beta$ is the interaction between the co-propagating edge states of the different \qh states (inter-layer interaction) and $\gamma$ is the interaction between the counter-propagating edge states of the different \qh states (inter-layer interaction).
+Consider the situation of a bilayer interacting \qh system with filling fractions $\nu_{1}$ and $\nu_{2}$ on the two layers as depicted in Fig.~\ref{fig:bylayer_FQH}.
+To begin with, we consider repulsive density-density interactions between the edges such that it poses a symmetric situation about the junction and is parametrized by $\alpha$, $\beta,$ and $\gamma$, where $\alpha$ is the interaction between the counterpropagating edge states in the same \qh states (intralayer interaction), $\beta$ is the interaction between the copropagating edge states of the different \qh states (interlayer interaction), and $\gamma$ is the interaction between the counterpropagating edge states of the different \qh states (interlayer interaction).

 The Hamiltonian for \qh edge states can be described in terms of bosonic fields.
 The fermionic field $\psi_{I/O}$ for the electron on the edge can be expressed in terms of the bosonic fields $\phi_{I/O}$ using the standard bosonization formula~\cite{Wen,SRao,Haldane,JVDelft,shankar1995,Maslov,Giamarchi} as $\psi_{I/O} \sim F_{I/O} \exp(i \phi_{I/O}/\nu)$, where subscript $I(O)$ describes in (out) fields.
-The $in(out)$ are used to index the chiral fields which flow into the junction (out of the junction). $F_{I/O}$ are the corresponding Klein factors for in/out fields.
-Then the bosonized interacting edge Hamiltonian describing our set up is given by
+Here, ``in"(``out") is used to index the chiral fields which flow into the junction (out of the junction). $F_{I/O}$ are the corresponding Klein factors for in/out fields.
+Then the bosonized interacting edge Hamiltonian describing our setup is given by

 \begin{widetext}